Slicer/Slicer/Docs/user_guide/modules/annotations.md

 ## Overview

 Create and edit annotations, supplementary information associated with a scene.
 Currently supported annotations are rulers and regions of interest (ROIs).
-Use the Markups module for fiducials.
+Use the Markups module for point lists.

 ## Panels and their use